Skip to content

 By the time someone asks how to defend model outputs, you're already in reactive mode.
 Retrospective discovery costs far more than early detection.

-The goal isn't perfect prediction.
-It's early visibility into when outputs are at risk.
+The goal is not perfect prediction.
+It is early visibility into when outputs are at risk.

 Delivery answers: What happened?